arpxspace/fable-compiler.github.io/docs/docs/getting-started/javascript.md

 layout: standard
 ---

-This section is specific to JavaScript targetting, it will guide you through the process of setting up your project and using Fable with JavaScript.
+This section is specific to targeting JavaScript, it will guide you through the process of setting up your project and using Fable with JavaScript.

 We will cover the basics of using Node.js and [Vite](https://vitejs.dev/) for the browser, but you can use any tools you want.